se-edu/guides/conventions/java/rules-fragment.md

 - Punctuation behind each parameter description
 - No blank line between the documentation block and the method/class
 - `@return` can be omitted if the method does not return anything
-- When writing Javadocs for overridden methods, the `@inheritDoc` tag can be used to reduce duplication.
+- When writing Javadocs for overridden methods, the `@inheritDoc` tag can be used to reuse the header comment from the parent method but with further modifications e.g., when the method has a slightly different behavior from the parent method.

 Javadoc of class members can be specified on a single line as follows: